What Types Of Mortgage Lenders Are There, And How Do I Choose The Right One?

 No matter which type of lender you choose, you’ll likely be required to provide proof of income, your lender may perform a hard credit check, and you’ll need to meet the loan’s down payment requirements.

 The Bottom Line

-You can choose from many different types of mortgage lenders, including credit unions, mortgage bankers, mortgage brokers and more.
-You can also choose to work with direct lenders, wholesale lenders, retail lenders, portfolio lenders, online lenders, correspondent lenders and more.
+You can choose from many different mortgage lenders, including credit unions, mortgage bankers and mortgage brokers.
+You can also work with direct lenders, wholesale lenders, retail lenders, portfolio lenders, online lenders, correspondent lenders and more.

 What Are Lender Credits Used For When Buying A House?